Dtminer-kl/CS50W-html-css-python-javascript-/README.md

 CS50’s Web Programming with Python and JavaScript --Projects

 Project 0
-This project is mainly focusing on HTML and CSS, where I would have to make a working front end google search and advance search clone.
+This project is mainly focusing on HTML and CSS, where I would have to make a working front end google search,advance search and Google Image clone;
+Designing a front-end for Google Search, Google Image Search, and Google Advanced Search.

 Project 1